STKR2/My/README.md

 - `/userbotjoin` - invite the userbot to join group (admin only)
 - `/userbotleave` - instruct userbot to leave the group (admin only)
 - `/leaveall` - order the userbot to leave from all group (sudo only)
+- `/update` - update your bot directly without leaving telegram (sudo only)
 - `/clean` - clean all raw files
 - `/rmd` - clean all downloaded files